decentraland/old-documentation/_posts/sdk-reference/2019-01-09-external-3d-models.md

 ## Animations

 3D models can be animated in a Decentraland scene using skeletal animations.
+All animations of a 3D model must be embedded inside its _glTF_ file, you can't reference animations in separate files.

 Currently, other forms of animations that aren't based on armatures are not supported.